SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 There would also be no need to know if it's validated, as, if it's in your domain, **it's valid** (there's no way to manually create invalid instances).
 And with that said, there would also be no point in exposing the 'Validate' method via the interface because validation is done at creation.

-Having said that, outside the domain, it can be useful to have an interface.
-The [Guids tutorial](how-to-guides.topic) describes how to generate the interface and when it's useful to do so.
+Having said that, it can be sometimes be useful to have an interface, for example, [generating sequential IDs](#can-i-have-a-factory-method-for-value-objects-that-wrap-guids).

+### How can I generate the interface?

+Vogen _can_ now generate an interface, but it's a _[curiously recurring template](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern)_, and so isn't particularly useful in the same way as a _normal_ interface is and how it would be used in this context

 ## Can I represent special values